IV1T3/django-middleware-fileuploadvalidation/README.md

   - `file_size_limit`: Defines the maximum allowed file size in kilobytes (kB).
 Files larger than this limit will be rejected.
 By default, there is no file size limit set.
   - `filename_length_limit`: Defines the maximum allowed character length of the file name.
 By default, there is no file length limit set.
   - `keep_original_filename`: By default, DMF will rename the uploaded file to a random string.
 If you would like to keep the original filename, set this to *True*.
+  - `response_config`: Customizes the response behavior on file upload validation failure.
+Options include:
+    - error_func: The Django HttpResponse function to execute on failure.
+Default: HttpResponseForbidden.
+    - message: The message to display on failure.
+This utilizes the messaging framework of Django.
+The message can then be displayed in the redirected view.
+Default: "File upload blocked".
+    - redirect_on_block: The URL name to redirect to on failure.
+If this is set, the error_func will be ignored.
+    - Default: None.
+    - status: The HTTP status code to return on failure.
+Default: 403.
   - `sanitization`: DMF supports sanitization of images and PDF documents.
 By default, DMF will block malicious files.
 However, activating the sanitization will instead sanitze files and upload them consequently.
   - `uploadlogs_mode`: Uploads can also be logged, to better analyze attempts afterwards.
 There are three different stages, which can be logged.
 By default, this setting is set to 'blocked'.
     - always: logs every upload attempt